Skip to main content

-Continuing with this tutorial series about service files, today, we’ll look at a simple and comparable way to make “user services” available in Nitrux.
-As we mentioned in the previous tutorial, OpenRC does not use or have a concept of “user services” as defined by systemd, “systemd offers users the ability to manage services under the user’s control with a per-user systemd instance, enabling users to start, stop, enable, and disable their own units.”
+Continuing this tutorial series on service files, today we’ll look at a simple, comparable way to make “user services” available in Nitrux.
+OpenRC did not have a concept of “user services” as defined by Systemd, “systemd offers users the ability to manage services under the user’s control with a per-user systemd instance, enabling users to start, stop, enable, and disable their own units“.
+However, OpenRC now supports user services starting with version 0.60; user service scripts are loaded from /etc/user/init.d/, and user configurations are located in /etc/user/conf.d/.

 Difficulty: ★☆☆☆☆